Eldeskar/Website_Template/README.md

 The logos of LinkedIn can be downloaded from their [offical website](https://content.linkedin.com/content/dam/brand/site/brand-assets/linkedin_brand_package.zip).

+## Reddit

+Use of the Reddit logo has to comply with the [brand guidelines](https://www.redditinc.com/brand) of Reddit.

+The logos of Reddit can be downloaded from their [offical website](https://www.redditinc.com/brand).

 ## Pinterest

 Use of the Pinterest logo has to comply with the [brand guidelines](https://brand.linkedin.com/policies) of Pinterest.